reduxjs/redux-toolkit/packages/toolkit/README.md

 The Redux core docs at https://redux.js.org includes the full Redux tutorials, as well usage guides on general Redux patterns.

+## Contributing

+Pls refer to our [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Redux-toolkit.

 ## Purpose

 The **Redux Toolkit** package is intended to be the standard way to write Redux logic.
 It was originally created to help address three common concerns about Redux: